mdipietr0/traxx-client/README.md

 server outweighed the other factors.
 An ExpressJS app was built on Node using mongoDB to keep the resources.

+## React

+This was my first project built using a front-end framework and many of my goals and challenges were centered around this.
+I really enjoyed learning how to develop within the React framework.
+Learning how to structure an app with components and manage their state and understanding the proper data flow was a fun challenge.
+Using routes to manage views allowed me to create a natural user experience.

+## nodemailer

+Another feature that I added to this project was the ability for a user to send their wishlist to a friend via email.
+I implemented this using a package called nodemailer.
+I created a new endpoint in my API that would receive the data from the client and send the email with nodemailer.
+The endpoint will return an appropriate status code on success or failure.

 ## Wireframes
 ![Wireframe](https://i.imgur.com/Yrz7TdG.png)